 France has an excellent network of public services from trains to hospitals, leisure centres to schools.
 They’re good because they’re comparatively well funded by the state and why are they well funded by the state?
 Because governments are too scared of mass strike action to totally defund them.

 A strike will also give you a new appreciation for certain workers.

-3. Think of your inaliable rights.
+3. Think of your inalienable rights.
 The rights of workers and citizens are fairly well protected in France and that’s not because all French politicians are lovely, cuddly altruistic types (far from it).

 It’s that they know that attempts to infringe on the benefits of their citizens will result in major protests and probably strikes.
-Sometimes they push ahead and do it anyway, of course – for example Emmanuel Macron and his 2019 pension reforms – but at least the power of the street gives them pause.
+Sometimes they push ahead and do it anyway, of course – for example Emmanuel Macron in 2019 – but at least the power of the street gives them pause.

 4. Think of the valuable lessons for your kids.
 French teachers are a fairly feisty bunch, unafraid to strike if they’re not happy with their pay, conditions or whichever reform the Education Ministry is proposing this week.